mm-graph-benchmark/mm-graph-benchmark/README.md

 ## Raw Images

 Raw images can be downloaded by using `node_mapping.pt` (which provides 1-1 mapping for node id and raw file id) for each dataset.
 A reference code for downloading can be found in `download_img.py`.
+The products metadata can be obtained from: https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews and https://mengtingwan.github.io/data/goodreads.html